Rangisal/UFOs/README.md

 ## Summary

+### The summary addresses one drawback of this webpage
+It is noted that we need more information to get the fully understanding of the UFO sightings.Eventhough the data consists with the date and duration , it is important to have the information on time as well.
+Hence we can calcuate on average the time period of UFO sightings most likely to be happened.
-The summary addresses one drawback of this webpage (2 pt) The summary addresses two additional recommendations for further development (4 pt) Submission
+The summary addresses two additional recommendations for further development (4 pt) Submission